cameo-myob/myob-learning-refs/oop.md

 ## Core Principles
 - Encapsulation: hiding internal complexities
 - Inheritance: inherit common functionality between different and related objects
-- Polymorphism: something (usually function) has one name but many implementations
+- Polymorphism: something (usually method) has one name but many implementations

 ### Encapsulation
 - Data and methods that change that data are enclosed in single unit
 - Also refers to hiding internal details/complexities, which allows us to hide details of an object from other objects (abstraction)
 - Uses getters and setters to access private information
 - Make as much information private as possible and use getters/setters to access
-- `right click > 'Source' > 'Generate Getters and Setters'`

 ### Inheritance
 - When a class includes a property of another class
 - Increases object reusability
 - Child object includes the properties of its parent, these can be overwritten
-- Abstract classes can't be instantiated themselves but can pass on properties to its children
+- Abstract classes can't be instantiated themselves but can pass on properties to their children
 - Declared by `abstract` - `public abstract class Vehicle`
 - Class inheriting `extends` parent class - `public class Car extends Vehicle`
 - Use `super` to call functions from parent class